FZFR/Xendit-FOSSBilling/README.md

 > *Note*: This module is not officially affiliated with [FOSSBilling](https://fossbilling.org) or [Xendit](https://www.xendit.co).
 Please refer to their respective documentation for detailed information on FOSSBilling and Xendit.

-For support or questions, feel free to contact us at me@fazza.fr
+## Support

+For issues related to this adapter, please open an issue.

+For Xendit-specific issues, please contact Xendit support.